joafz/Xylophone/README.md

 ![Language](https://img.shields.io/badge/Swift-5.0-orange.svg)
 ![Language](https://img.shields.io/badge/iOS-13.0-orange.svg)

-<p>This is a Xylophone App built in Swift.</p>
-<p>The xylophone is a musical instrument in the percussion family that consists of wooden bars struck by mallets.</p>
+<p>Xylophone is a musical instrument in the percussion family that consists of wooden bars struck by mallets.</p>

 ## How it works!
 <p>The user can play a musical note by tapping on each button.</p>